Manaslu 8163 m

 The normal route is on the north side; when in excellent condition, it is suitable for a ski or snowboard descent of medium technical level, paying attention to the many crevasses and seracs.

-The Japanese normal route of 1956 includes 3 or 4 high camps and is a progression on a glacier with some steep passages where fixed ropes are sometimes installed.
-The conditions of the crevasses and the possible risk of avalanches must be carefully evaluated.
+The Japanese normal route of 1956 includes 3 or 4 high camps and is a progression on a glacier with some steep passages where fixed ropes are usually installed.
+The conditions of the crevasses and the possible risk of avalanches must be carefully evaluated: as proven by the various accidents occured, thw whole face above 6000 m can be very dangerous, especially in post-monsoon season (september – october) after heavy snowfalls and wind.

 As an approach, we propose the beautiful trek along the Buri Gandaki valley, from Arughat to Samagaon.

-For the return, we propose a loop circuit, by ascending the Larke La pass 5135 m and then the walking down the Marsyangdi valley, finally joining the classic Annapurna circuit.
+For the return, we propose a loop circuit, by ascending the Larkya La pass 5135 m and then the walking down the Marsyangdi valley, finally joining the classic Annapurna circuit.

 The program provides full assistance (local transfers, tents, meals, transport of materials) to the Base Camp and back.
 It is also possible to get the full services for the high camps: climbing sherpa to the summit and return, porters, tents and food, cooking equipment and gas.